PutObjectTagging

 The bucket name containing the object.

-When using this action with an access point, you must direct requests to the access point hostname.
+Access points - When you use this action with an access point, you must provide the alias of the access point in place of the bucket name or specify the access point ARN.
+When using the access point ARN, you must direct requests to the access point hostname.
 The access point hostname takes the form AccessPointName-AccountId.s3-accesspoint.Region.amazonaws.com.
 When using this action with an access point through the AWS SDKs, you provide the access point ARN in place of the bucket name.
-For more information about access point ARNs, see Using Access Points in the Amazon Simple Storage Service Developer Guide.
+For more information about access point ARNs, see Using access points in the Amazon S3 User Guide.

-When using this action with Amazon S3 on Outposts, you must direct requests to the S3 on Outposts hostname.
+S3 on Outposts - When you use this action with Amazon S3 on Outposts, you must direct requests to the S3 on Outposts hostname.
 The S3 on Outposts hostname takes the form AccessPointName-AccountId.outpostID.s3-outposts.Region.amazonaws.com.
-When using this action using S3 on Outposts through the AWS SDKs, you provide the Outposts bucket ARN in place of the bucket name.
-For more information about S3 on Outposts ARNs, see Using S3 on Outposts in the Amazon Simple Storage Service Developer Guide.
+When you use this action with S3 on Outposts through the AWS SDKs, you provide the Outposts access point ARN in place of the bucket name.
+For more information about S3 on Outposts ARNs, see What is S3 on Outposts? in the Amazon S3 User Guide.

 Required: Yes